Mental Health Resources for Parents and Young People

 - With Me in Mind has a number of tips on finding the right person to talk to as well as resources on how to self-care for low mood.
 You can also speak with your local With Me in Mind team if you are experiencing low mood.

-- The Doncaster School Nurses service and their E-Clinic can also be an outreach for combatting low mood.
+- The Doncaster School Nurses service and their E-Clinic.

-- Young Minds is also a great resource for information on dealing with Low mood and how to reach out for help.
+- Young Minds has information on dealing with Low mood and how to reach out for help and support.

 - The Children’s Society has guides on spotting the signs of low mood and depression as well as how to access crisis support services.

-It can be difficult to know what to say to someone who is grieving but Dying Matters have suggested these tips on how to support someone who is grieving:
+It can be difficult to know what to say to someone who is grieving, Dying Matters have suggested these tips on how to support someone who is grieving:

 - It's better to do something than nothing - to acknowledge loss rather than ignore it